markstringer-dti/markstringer-dti.github.io/dti.md

 We started out by making it clear that this book is intended to help project managers.
 Not all project managers.
 The focus is project managers who are helping teams build projects that involve software development.
+And for those project managers, the aim of this book is even more focused.
+It is to transform projects from being impossible to possible.

-We admitted the challenging fact that lots of projects either start out looking impossible or, because of various twists, turns and unexpected events, end up looking impossible.
-But then we tried to cheer ourselves us with a quote from the software pioneer Alan Kay -- "Point of view is worth 90 IQ points."
-I'm making no claims for the wholesomeness of IQ points, but this is difference between being of average intelligence and being a genius.
+We admitted the challenging fact that lots of projects either start out looking impossible or, because of various twists, turns and unexpected events they end up looking impossible.
+But then we tried to cheer ourselves us with a quote from the software pioneer Alan Kay -- "Point of view is worth 80 IQ points."
+I'm making no claims for the wholesomeness of IQ points.
+But according to that scale, this is difference between being of average intelligence and being a genius.
 This gave us just a tiny glimmer of hope.
 What if we could look at the projects that we're trying to manage in a different way?
 Or maybe *several different ways*.
 Maybe we can make some of these seemingly impossible projects that we're working on seem possible?

-And so on to our first point of view.
-The pirate ship.
+And so on to our first point of view we looked at the pirate ship.
 Or rather the point of view of an ordinary ship that's being approached by a pirate ship.
 What should the crew do when they see a pirate ship on the horizon?
 Well, they should admit that there's a pirate ship.
 What should the captain and his officers do?
-They should thank the crew and try to all work together to figure out how to deal with the approaching catastrophe.
+They should try to work together to figure out how to deal with the approaching catastrophe.
 What shouldn't the crew do?
-They shouldn't scrub the decks and pretend that the pirate ship isn't there?
+They shouldn't scrub the decks and pretend that the pirate ship isn't there.
 What shouldn't the captain do?
-They should never, ever tell the crew off for pointing out pirate ships.
+They should never, ever, tell the crew off for pointing out pirate ships.
 Even if some of these "ships" turn out to be mirages.
 Because if they do, all they'll get from that moment on from the crew is head down deck scrubbing.
 Right up to the point where the captain is either forced to walk the plan or go down with their ship.

 Where do ideas come from?
 Nobody's really sure.
 They're like springs that suddenly gush out of the ground as if apparently from nowhere.
 Of